goschtrial/Innolab_exercise2/README.md

 # Innolab_exercise2
-Repo for the second exercise sheet in the Innolab @ LMU
+Repo for the 2nd exercise sheet in the Innolab @ LMU